Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 The first step was to download and install the library.
 For Windows this was recommended via a package manager, I used Chocolately.
 For Linux it's recommended for installation via the repository release or to compile from source.

 Next I had to set a number of system variables.
 Most of these were documented but I ran into a few issues with certain system variables missing from the documentation.
 A number of issues in the repo suggested that this was not an uncommon problem.
 In fact there were a number of reported problems in the repo that I thankfully didn't see, but the build process certainly seems fragile on both Windows and Linux.
-I couldn't help compare the process to that of opencv for python where you cna just install and setup everything via pip in one command.
+I couldn't help compare the process to that of opencv for python where you can just install and setup everything via pip in one command.

 Final step is to install the libclang-dev or llvm package depending on your OS.
 The crate depends on these for building.